 The species conservation project in Costa Rica gives you an opportunity to play your part in the survival of endangered sea turtle species by helping the animals to lay their eggs in a safe part of the beach and monitoring their clutches.
 You will act as a go-between between people and the natural environment, which will involve documenting the behaviour of these animals and their clutches.
-You can choose between the Montezuma or Samara sites.
+You will be part of an international team working at Costa Rica’s picturesque Caribbean Coast at the location Pacuare.
 Experience all of the variety which Costa Rica has to offer and play an active role in helping endangered sea turtle species.

 It is largely due to Costa Rica’s proactive and rigorous nature conservation programme that the country’s Caribbean and Pacific coastline, with its abundance of areas of natural beauty, continues to be a habitat of global significance for numerous animal and plant species.
 More than a quarter of the surface area is legally protected, so that there are many nature reserves and national parks in Costa Rica.
 Although it is no longer an insider tip, the country has not yet been spoilt by mass tourism and has therefore managed to retain its original character.

-This voluntary project is devoted to protecting sea turtles at various locations throughout Costa Rica in order to maintain the Central American country’s natural biodiversity.
-As a volunteer, you will play an active role in these species conservation projects and work together with other volunteers from around the world to research and conserve these animals on the Pacific west coast of Costa Rica.
-As a voluntary helper, you can join the project at Buena Vista beach in the vicinity of Samara, or various beaches near Montezuma to experience species conservation.
-Both projects focus on protecting the animals which come to lay their eggs on the beach as well as the eggs themselves in the nests along the beaches.
-Because the animals return to the beach on which they were born to lay their own eggs, natural processes like coastal erosion or events such as floods following heavy rainfall pose a threat to the nests of these animals.
-The animals’ survival is also threatened by predators and urban expansion in coastal areas.
+This voluntary project is devoted to protecting sea turtles in order to maintain the Central American country’s natural biodiversity.
+As a volunteer, you will play an active role in the species conservation project and work together with other volunteers from around the world to research and conserve these animals on the Pacific west coast of Costa Rica.
+As a voluntary helper, you can experience conservation work in practice at the Pacuare beach, situated in the north of the province Limón.
+The focus of this project lies on protecting the animals which come to lay their eggs on the beach as well as the eggs themselves in the nests along the beaches.
+Because the animals return to the beach on which they were born to lay their own eggs, natural processes like coastal erosion or events such as floods following heavy rainfall pose a threat to the animals’ nests.
+Their survival is also threatened by predators and urban expansion in coastal areas.